 Students will put their new knowledge and skills to immediate use by going out and shooting at night.
-Students with access to a dark-sky location will try to shoot the Milky Way; students who are restricted to locations near their home will hone their night photography skills and shoot images they can use to practice the Lightroom and Photoshop techniques I’ll teach.
+Students with access to a dark-sky location will try to shoot the Milky Way; students who are unable to get far enough from city lights to see the Milky Way will hone their night photography skills and shoot images they can use to practice the Lightroom and Photoshop techniques I’ll teach.

 All students will receive extensive handouts on the key information covered during the workshop, including Mastering Dramatic Light, a 41-page PDF on how to shoot great images in high-contrast situations.
 When the workshop is over, students will have a deeper understanding of how to find and capture magnificent images of the night sky.